RELEASE255/ML01_project/01_docs/ML01-assembly.md

 ### A5.
 Check that you have all the components listed in the BOM
 - Refer to the [BOM](../03_hardware/ML01-bom.pdf).
-- Note: the stand for PCB is not included in the kit and must be printed according to the provided 3D file.
+- Note: the stand for PCB must be printed according to the provided 3D file.
 ---